Joseph McCarthy: Personal life

 In 1950, McCarthy assaulted journalist Drew Pearson in the cloakroom at the Sulgrave Club, reportedly kneeing him in the groin.
-McCarthy, who admitted the assault, claimed he merely "slapped" Pearson.
+McCarthy, who admitted to the assault, claimed he merely "slapped" Pearson.
 In 1952, using rumors collected by Pearson as well as other sources, Nevada publisher Hank Greenspun wrote that McCarthy was a frequent patron at the White Horse Inn, a Milwaukee gay bar, and cited his involvement with young men.
 Greenspun named some of McCarthy's alleged lovers, including Charles E. Davis, an ex-Communist and "confessed homosexual" who claimed that he had been hired by McCarthy to spy on U.S. diplomats in Switzerland.

 McCarthy's FBI file also contains numerous allegations, including a 1952 letter from an Army lieutenant who said, "When I was in Washington some time ago, [McCarthy] picked me up at the bar in the Wardman [Hotel] and took me home, and while I was half-drunk he committed sodomy on me."
 J. Edgar Hoover conducted a perfunctory investigation of the Senator's alleged sexual assault; Hoover's take was that "homosexuals are very bitter against Senator McCarthy for his attack upon those who are supposed to be in the Government."

 Although some notable McCarthy biographers have rejected these rumors, others have suggested that he may have been blackmailed.
 Allegations against McCarthy not only involved accusations of homosexuality, but also inappropriate behavior towards young women, particularly after drinking.
 In his autobiography, Walter Trohan (who was one of McCarthy's close supporters at the time) stated that "he just couldn't keep his hands off young girls", and that the communists could have "plant[ed] a minor on him and raised the cry of statutory rape".
 Curt Gentry, in his biography of Hoover, cited rumors among FBI employees that the director had a secret file containing affidavits of such conduct, including towards children younger than ten.
 During the early 1950s, McCarthy launched a series of attacks on the CIA, claiming it had been infiltrated by communist agents.
 Allen Dulles, who suspected McCarthy was using information supplied by Hoover, refused to cooperate.
 According to the historian David Talbot, Dulles also compiled a "scandalous" intimate dossier on the Senator's personal life and used the homosexual stories to take him down.

 In any event, McCarthy did not sue Greenspun for libel.
 He was told that if the case went ahead he would be compelled to take the witness stand and to rebut the charges made in the affidavit of the young man, which was the basis for Greenspun's story.

 In 1953, he married Jean Fraser Kerr, a researcher in his office.
-In January 1957, McCarthy and his wife adopted an infant with the help of Roy Cohn's close friend Cardinal Francis Spellman.
-They named the baby girl Tierney Elizabeth McCarthy.
+She was his first and only wife.
+In January 1957, they adopted an infant with the help of Roy Cohn's close friend Cardinal Francis Spellman.
+The baby girl was named Tierney Elizabeth McCarthy.